-Semler Scientific, Inc. (the "Company") was incorporated in the State of Oregon on August 9, 2007.
+Semler Scientific, Inc. (the "Company") was incorporated in the State of Oregon on August 9, 2007, established C-corporation status in 2012, and reincorporated as a Delaware corporation during 2013.
 The Company is an emerging medical risk-assessment company that develops, manufactures and markets patented products to identify the risk profile of medical patients and allow healthcare providers to capture full reimbursement potential for their services.
-The Company's first patented and FDA cleared product, FloChecTM is used in the office setting to allow providers to measure arterial blood flow in the extremities.
-The Company received FDA 510(k) clearance for FloChecTM in February 2010, began Beta testing in the third quarter of 2010, and started commercially leasing FloChecTM in January 2011.
+The Company's first patented and FDA cleared product, $FloChec^{TM}$ is used in the office setting to allow providers to measure arterial blood flow in the extremities.
+The Company received FDA 510(k) clearance for $FloChec^{TM}$ in February 2010, began Beta testing in the third quarter of 2010, and started commercially leasing $FloChec^{TM}$ in January 2011.